w568w/Sunrise/README.md

 # Sunrise
-A repository driven by IFTTT,having fun:)
+A repository driven by my smart device,have fun:)